 How to Level an Air Conditioner Pad

 Leveling an air conditioner pad takes expertise.
-It’s typically not a job you’ll want to tackle by yourself, since your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+It’s usually not a job you’ll want to tackle on your own, because your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC technician.

-If you’re worried your air conditioner is sinking and creating problems, give Service Max Heating & Air Conditioning a call at 360-255-5857.
+If you think your air conditioner is sinking and creating problems, give Service Max Heating & Air Conditioning a call at 360-255-5857.
 We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.